sheetal358/sheetal358/README.md

 - 👋 Hi, I’m @sheetal358
-- 👀 I’m interested in Frond-End Development, Data Analytics
+- 👀 I’m interested in testing, finding the bugs
-- 🌱 I’m currently learning Python
+- 🌱 I’m going to become a developer in next 6month.
 - 📫 How to reach me ... https://www.linkedin.com/in/sheetal-singh-97b4651a9/

 <!---